davewhiteland/compsci-superbasics/collections/_hardware/gpu.md

 The Open Graphics Library (OpenGL) is a public specification of the things GPUs can do.
-Most manufacturers make GPUs that support the OpenGL, which makes it feasible to access their capabilities from any programming languages that can access them.
-Specifically, _bindings_ are available that join programs to the capabilities of the GPU hardware.
+Most manufacturers make GPUs that support the OpenGL, which makes it feasible to access their capabilities from within any programming language that has _bindings_ for them.
+Such bindings usually take the form of a library or plug-in that you can call from your own program.

 _Shaders_ are programs written specifically to run on GPUs.